How to stay safe on public Wi-Fi networks

 What personal information is at risk on public Wi-Fi?

-Eavesdroppers on public networks might monitor network traffic and even steal information you enter on your device.
+Eavesdroppers on public networks might monitor unencrypted network traffic and steal sensitive information you enter on your device.
 This information can include:

 • Credit card and bank account details;